Aggregation Trees: Empirical Monte-Carlo

 \subsection{Results}

-Table \ref{table_simulation_results_honest} presents the results obtained from $R = 1,000$ replications across three sample sizes and two levels of heterogeneity.
+Table \ref{table_simulation_results_honest} presents the results obtained from $R = 1{,}000$ replications across three sample sizes and two levels of heterogeneity: low ($a = 20$) and high ($a = 50$).
 Overall, aggregation trees outperform causal trees in terms of prediction accuracy, with both $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$ showing lower RMSE than causal trees.
 This effect is particularly strong when treatment is randomly assigned, where the RMSE of causal trees is between $28\%$ and $121\%$ larger than that of aggregation trees.
-When units self-select into treatment, the RMSE of causal trees is still larger by $17\%$ to $66\%$, except for the smallest sample size, where causal trees marginally outperform $AT_{\scriptstyle_{CF}}$. $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$ consistently show similar perfomances.
+When treatment assignment is based on $\estimatedPropensityScore{\cdot}$, the RMSE of causal trees is still larger by $17\%$ to $66\%$, except for the smallest sample size, where causal trees marginally outperform $AT_{\scriptstyle_{CF}}$. $AT_{\scriptstyle_{XL}}$ and $AT_{\scriptstyle_{CF}}$ consistently show similar perfomances.

 \begingroup \endgroup